qu-gg/torch-neural-ssm/README.md

 where R<sup>N</sup> is the dimension of the output (e.g. number of image channels) and s, s<sub>hat</sub> are the subsets of "active" predicted pixels.

 <p> </p>
-<b>Valid Prediction Distance (VPD)</b>: Similar in spirit to how VPT leverages MSE, VPD is the minimum timestep in which the DST metric surpasses a pre-defined epsilon.
+<b>Valid Prediction Distance (VPD)</b>: Similar in spirit to how VPT leverages MSE, VPD is the minimum timestep in which the DST metric surpasses a pre-defined epsilon<sup>[29]</sup>.
 This is useful in tracking how long a model can generate an object in a physical system before either incorrect trajectories and/or error accumulation cause significant divergence.

 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/169961714-2d007dbd-92f2-4ec7-aff0-3c383f21e919.png" alt="vpd equation" /></p>
 <p align='center'>Fig N. Per-Sequence VPD Equation.</p>